ModSnmp Manual - Troubleshooting

 • Increase the Response Timeout if necessary.

-• Check that your slave is functioning correctly.
+• Check that your device is functioning correctly.

 "Wrong function code in response: XXX instead of XXX"

-The slave sent a response containing a function code that was different from the function code that ModSnmp sent in the request.
-This may have occurred because the slave responded late to an earlier request.
+The device sent a response containing a function code that was different from the function code that ModSnmp sent in the request.
+This may have occurred because the device responded late to an earlier request.

 • Turn on tracing to get more information.